 The UK will lose international credibility regarding its ability to deliver on a green recovery if it jeopardises progress on green homes through withdrawing underspend.
 With the eyes of the world on the UK in the run up to the G7 and COP 26 summits, it is crucial to show leadership through rapidly learning and applying lessons from the Green Homes Grant.
 Further support is needed for skills and supply chains – and a full roll-over of funding must be confirmed at the Budget.

 Sorting out the Green Homes Grant is just the first step for getting on track to decarbonise homes across the UK.
 2021 will be a critical year for making progress on place-based transitions, with important decision-making through the Budget and Spending Review, as well as the Heat & Buildings Strategy, Fuel Poverty Strategy, and establishment of a new National Infrastructure Bank.
 Ambition and investment must be secured through this raft of decision-making if the UK is to achieve the scale and pace needed this decade.
-The Energy Efficiency Infrastructure Group (EEIG) – a coalition of over 25 industry groups, NGOs and businesses, including E3G – sets out its expectations in a new briefing, correcting the course from the Green Homes Grant and moving towards a long-term recovery.
+The Energy Efficiency Infrastructure Group (EEIG) – a coalition of over 25 industry groups, NGOs and businesses, including E3G – sets out its expectations in a new briefing, correcting the course from the Green Homes Grant and moving towards a long-term green recovery.

 Meeting the funding shortfall through the Budget and Comprehensive Spending Review